XiaoMi/mace/docs/user_guide/basic_usage.rst

 * **benchmark**

-    benchmark and profile the model.
+    benchmark and profile the model. the details are in :doc:`benchmark`.

     .. code:: sh